Hill Running

-Hill running is one best workouts that runners can do for road and cross country races.
-Not only does hill running prepare you for the hills in a race, it also builds muscle and teaches your body to run fast when you’re struggling for oxygen.
-It is an essential part of any training program.
-Here are a few pointers about hill running.
+Hill workouts are one of the best ways for runners to prepare for road and cross country races.
+Not only do hill workouts prepare you for the hills in a race, they also build muscle and teache your body to run fast when you’re struggling for oxygen.
+They are an essential part of any training program.
+Here are a few pointers about hill workouts.

 How To Run Hill Workouts

-Hill running, or hill repeats, simply means sprinting up a hill and jogging back down over and over.
+Hill workouts involve running up a hill at a fast pace and jogging back down over and over.
 You should try to find a hill between 200 and 400 meters.
 Also, be sure that the hill isn’t too steep, and also not too flat, but has a medium slope.
 What’s medium?
 Well, flat enough that you can actually run all the way up, and steep enough that the workout makes you breathe hard.

-When you start to do hill running, begin with around 4 repeats, and gradually increase week by week until you can get up to 8 repeats.
+When you start to do hill workouts, begin with around 4 repeats, and gradually increase week by week until you can get up to 8 repeats.
 Remember that hill work is hard on the lower legs, and can aggravate injuries like achilles tendonitis, plantar fasciitis, and shin splits.
-If you feel pain in any of these areas don’t do hills!!!
+If you feel pain in any of these areas don’t do not attempt hill workouts.
 One other note: jog for 5-10 minutes to warm-up before you do the repeats.
 After the workout, jog 5-10 minutes to cool-down.
 Never start your workout without warming up before hand!!

 Maintaining Weekly Mileage